 On the trip he exchanged one river expedition meant as an enjoyable excursion for another that was far more dangerous.
 That trip, on the River of Doubt, veered into a fight to stay alive.

-An engraved nickel and gold plated Smith & Wesson .38 Double Action 4th Model Bicycle revolver Roosevelt carried with him to South America and bestowed as a gift to an Argentine university president on his speaking tour is available in Rock Island Auction Company’s May 13-15 Premier Auction.
+An engraved nickel and gold plated Smith & Wesson .38 Double Action 4th Model Bicycle revolver Roosevelt carried with him to South America and bestowed as a gift to an Argentine university president on his speaking tour is available in Rock Island Auction Company’s first-ever Premier Auction at its Bedford, Texas location Dec.
+8-10.
 Engraving on the short-barreled gun was done by master engraver L.D.
 Nimschke or his shop.

 South America Tour

 As one who enjoyed “the strenuous life,” Roosevelt, who was 55, wasn’t one to sit around and let his defeat to Woodrow Wilson gnaw at him.
 He accepted an invitation to South America for a series of lectures as well as a river tour to collect flora and fauna samples.